-With When LeBron James soon to hit the 20,000 point milestone, he’ll join just he was the youngest to do so, but did that mean he was also the fastest to 20,000 points?
-No, not by a long shot when using games played as the measure.
+When LeBron James hit the 20,000 point milestone back in 2013, he became the youngest to do so, but does youngest mean he was also the fastest NBA player to score 20,000 points?

 |1||Wilt Chamberlain||499||1965-66 season||7th||more>|